PAIR-code/lit/website/src/setup.md

 LIT ships with a number of demos that can easily be run after installation.

+LIT can be started on the command line and then viewed in a web browser.

+Alternatively, it can be run directly in a Colaboratory or Jupyter notebook and viewed in an output cell of the notebook.

 ## Quick-start: Classification and regression

 To explore classification and regression models tasks from the popular [GLUE benchmark](https://gluebenchmark.com/):